Narawntapu National Park: Flora and fauna

 Vegetation communities represented in the park include coastal heathland, dry sclerophyll woodland, herbland, grassland and salt marsh.
-The rare Pygmy Clubmoss has been recorded from the park.
+The rare pygmy clubmoss has been recorded from the park.

 A feature of the park is the high density of marsupials present.
 In addition to kangaroos, wallabies and pademelons, one can find also common wombats and Tasmanian devils.
 Eastern and spotted-tail quolls live in the area, as well as platypuses and echidnas.
 The birdlife is rich and includes threatened species such as the hooded plover, Tasmanian wedge-tailed eagle and swift parrot.
 The intertidal mudflats in the North East Arm area of the park are an important foraging area for migratory waders, and form part of the Rubicon Estuary Important Bird Area, identified as such by BirdLife International because of their importance for pied oystercatchers.

 There is also a rich diversity of birdlife in the land surrounding the wetlands.
 At certain times of the year, several species of ducks, as well as herons, swans, cormorants, coots, bitterns and grebes call the lagoon home.

-In 2019, the population of wombats was reduced to as low as three due to the mange disease, which led to the death of several wombats.
-The disease started spreading in 2010 and made the scientists at the park use a drench technique at burrow entrances to treat the animals.
-However, it contained the disease for a short while and ultimately resulted in the deaths of most of the wombats.
+In 2019, the population of wombats had been reduced to between 3 and 10 individuals following an outbreak of mange that began in 2010.
+Scientists implemented a drench technique at burrow entrances to treat the animals.
+The treatment contained the disease for a short while but ultimately all of the mange-infected wombats died.